-Printing, Personal Computing and Mobile Boards Have Been Migrated to HP Support Forums
+Printing, Personal Computing and Mobile Boards Migrated to HP Support Forums in May

-We have completed the migration of all boards within the Printing and Digital Imaging, Desktops and Workstations, and Mobile categories to the HP Support Forums.
-Please see this post for full details on the migration, and how to get to your content.
+We completed the migration of all boards within the Printing and Digital Imaging, Desktops and Workstations, and Mobile categories to the HP Support Forums in May.
+Please review this post for full details on the migration, and how to get to your content.

 How to access HP Anywhere (either Server or IDE) from a mobile?